vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/guide/interface/theme-color.md

 ## Disable

-You can disable it by setting the theme field’s `themeConfig.themeColor` to false.
+You can disable it by setting the theme field’s `themeConfig.themeColor` to `false`.

 ## Custom color